bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/checkout-sdk-quickstart.md

 The [sample checkout app](https://github.com/bigcommerce/checkout-sdk-js-example) we provide, built in React, is a great place to get started if you prefer to build within a framework.
 However, the SDK is framework agnostic because it's built with VanillaJS.

-To illustrate this point, this tutorial will walk through the first steps of building a custom checkout directly into the theme files using VanillaJS.
+To illustrate this point, this tutorial will walk through the first steps of building a custom checkout directly into the control panel.
 At the end of the tutorial, you will have installed the Checkout SDK, created a new JavaScript module for your custom checkout, and console logged the checkout object.

 ## Prerequisites